iwanalabs/econagents/docs/source/Tutorial.rst

 Understanding the Prisoner's Dilemma Experiment
 -----------------------------------------------

-The Prisoner's Dilemma is a classic game theory scenario where two players must decide whether to cooperate or defect.
-The experiment in this repository demonstrates how AI agents can be placed in this scenario to observe their decision-making processes.
+The Prisoner's Dilemma is a classic game theory scenario where two players must decide whether to cooperate or defect simultaneously.
+The experiment in this repository demonstrates how AI agents can be used in this scenario to observe their decision-making processes.

 The experiment consists of: